icopy-site/awesome/docs/awesome/awesome-agi-cocosci.md

 * [Instrumental Rationality](https://plato.stanford.edu/entries/rationality-instrumental/) - ***Plato Stanford***.
 A computational philosophy account on Instrumental Rationality, a dabate on whether an agent's decision is made intentionally or out of rational coherence.

+* [Computational Rationality: Linking Mechanism and Behavior Through Bounded Utility Maximization](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12086) - ***Topics in Cognitive Science***, 2014. [[All Versions](https://scholar.google.com/scholar?cluster=15813211310327194798&hl=en&as_sdt=0,5)].
+Introducing the computational rationality framework for including information-processing bounds in rational analyses, which emphasizes the incorporation of computational mechanism into the definition of rational action.

 * [Computational rationality: A converging paradigm for intelligence in brains, minds, and machines](https://gershmanlab.com/pubs/GershmanHorvitzTenenbaum15.pdf) - ***Science***, 2015. [[All Versions](https://scholar.google.com/scholar?cluster=7744057022238735461&hl=en&as_sdt=0,5)].
 A comprehensive review on the rationality of Bayesian computational models.

 * [Resource-rational analysis: Understanding human cognition as the optimal use of limited computational resources](https://cocosci.princeton.edu/papers/lieder_resource.pdf) - ***Behavioral and Brain Sciences***, 2020. [[All Versions](https://scholar.google.com/scholar?cluster=1642626865293965288&hl=en&as_sdt=0,5)].
 A resource-rational account on interpreting human intelligence.

+* [Rational Use of Cognitive Resources: Levels of Analysis Between the Computational and the Algorithmic](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12142) - ***Topics in Cognitive Science***, 2015. [[All Versions](https://scholar.google.com/scholar?cluster=16305499937147933368&hl=en&as_sdt=0,5)].
+An earlier version of the paper above.

 * [Understanding Human Intelligence through Human Limitations](https://cocosci.princeton.edu/papers/griffiths_understanding.pdf) - ***Trends in Cognitive Sciences***, 2020. [[All Versions](https://scholar.google.com/scholar?oi=bibs&hl=en&cluster=6469796133334580403)].
 Tom Griffiths's review on understanding the uniqueness of human intelligence through three aspects of human limitations.